 After that, select all the services and click on “Disable all.”Click Apply and then OK.

 Your system will ask for a restart.
-Go ahead, and on a restart, you will find that your PC has booted in Clean Boot State.
+Go ahead, and upon restart, you will find that your PC has booted into a Clean Boot State.

 Now open File Explorer and right-click and see.
 Does Explorer crash or not?
 If yes, then it is some system item that is causing the problem.
 If not then it is some non-Microsoft item that is the offender.

-Now you need to identify it, and the only way to do it is by disabling one item after the other.
+Now, you need to identify it, and the only way to do this is by disabling one item at a time.

 Reboot in normal mode and remember to undo the changes you made in msconfig.